-Three Proofs: That God Exists was created from the perspective of a “Christian renegade,” which means I am not—in the classical sense—a Christian, Hindu, Muslim, Buddhist, or Jew.
+Three Proofs That God Exists was created from the perspective of a “Christian renegade,” which means I am not, in the classical sense, a Christian, Hindu, Muslim, Buddhist or Jew.
 What I am is a God-Realized scientist and disciple of Christ.
-I had my first “brush with the Cosmos” in 1967, during a near death experience, when I strolled in a celestial garden of unparalleled beauty and communed with a formless Being of masculine voice.
-He admonished me to “Look to beauty; look to the East; and never become a part of an organized religion.”
-I accepted his edict.
-And while I am tolerably well-read regarding spiritual matters, and fortunate enough to have met some very talented spiritual teachers, my evolution was guided mostly by lessons that my personal experi-ences taught me—provided the resulting insights held up to scientific scrutiny.
+I had my first “brush with the Cosmos” in 1967, during a near-death experience, when I strolled in a celestial garden of unparalleled beauty and communed with a formless being of masculine voice.
+He admonished me to “Look to beauty, look to the East, and never become a part of an organized religion.”
+I accepted his edict, and while I am tolerably well-read regarding spiritual matters, and fortunate enough to have met a few very talented spiritual teachers, my evolution was guided mostly by the lessons my personal experiences taught me—provided the resulting insights held up to scientific scrutiny.

-The Three Empirical Proofs, and their supporting data, were built brick by brick from a wide variety of eclectic sources.
-Three Proofs: That God Exists is not a self-contained, quick fix, self-help book.
+The Three Empirical Proofs and their supporting data were built brick by brick from a wide variety of eclectic sources.
+Three Proofs That God Exists is not a self-contained, quick fix, self-help book.
 It is a carefully crafted journey that lays a foundation toward realizing your Higher Self.
-Its narrative style is an easy read, but don’t let that fool you.
-Like life, the farther you wade into it, the deeper it gets.
+Its narrative style is an easy read but don’t let that fool you; like life, the further you wade into it the deeper it gets.
 Furthermore, what it provides between the covers is only part of its value.
 It is also a resource manual that opens doorways onto panoramas that beg further exploration.
-Most will be satiated by what is included here, while others will want to follow the pathways that lead to deeper levels of wisdom.
+Most will be satiated by what is included here, while others will want to follow pathways that lead to deeper levels of wisdom.
 Go where it comfortably takes you and be happy.

 Spirituality was never meant to be a spectator sport.
-It is, or at least it should be, a dynamic, ever-changing, intra¬personal experience in which you must totally immerse yourself to get anything worthwhile out of it.
+It is, or at least it should be, a dynamic, ever-changing, intrapersonal experience in which you must totally immerse yourself to get anything worthwhile out of it.
 Spirituality needs to be lived—and lived passionately—not merely watched from the pews.
-Most of all, to stay fresh and alive, spirituality needs to be continually de-dogmatized.
-Albert Einstein got it right when he cautioned us that, “The important thing is not to stop questioning.”
+Most of all, to stay fresh and alive, spirituality must be continually de-dogmatized.
+Albert Einstein got it right when he cautioned us: “The important thing is not to stop questioning.”